 The Collaborative Process is a specialized problem-solving process.
 The process usually has superior results and is usually less costly and time-consuming.
 The process can be flexible, but generally there are two types of collaborative cases: Lawyer-Only and Interdisciplinary.

-- Lawyers only collaborative: Consist of two clients and two lawyers.
+Lawyer-Only Collaborative: Consists of two clients and their two lawyers.

-- Interdisciplinary collaborative law: Consists of two clients, their two lawyers, plus additional professionals, depending on the parties’ requirements.
+Interdisciplinary Collaborative: Consists of two clients, their two lawyers, plus additional professionals, depending on the parties’ requirements.

 Find your Team

 The unique part of Collaborative Divorce is that you can have a team of professionals in their own disciplines with the goal to help clients solve disputes in a respectful manor and achieve a healthy and positive outcome.
 Team roles can be optional and tailored to the specific needs of the family.
 All the professionals and client on the team are allowed to communicate directly with one another about the case to insure that the desired outcome for both parties is met.
 The team of professionals typically includes:

 Meet with both parties with collaborative attorneys and selected professionals.
 Go over the Collaborative divorce process in detail, and both parties must sign the participation agreement that pledges both parties are committing to negotiate the entire case outside of court, full disclosure and exchange of information, and a solution that will be positive for both spouses and children if they are involved.
 At the end of the first meeting follow up meetings are scheduled, it can take 3-6 meetings, depending on the complexity of the issues and how the clients work together, to rectify a resolution.